plugdata-team/plugdata/README.md

 - [Camomile](https://github.com/pierreguillot/Camomile) by Pierre Guillot
 - [ELSE](https://github.com/porres/pd-else) by Alexandre Torres Porres
-- [cyclone](https://github.com/porres/pd-cyclone) by Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Torres Porres, Derek Kwan, Matt Barber and others
+- [cyclone](https://github.com/porres/pd-cyclone) by Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Torres Porres, Derek Kwan, Matt Barber and others (note: I've added cyclone for now, but the ELSE library covers most of cyclone's features.
+Ideally, it will be replaced by a system that allows Max users to find similar ELSE objects more easily
 - [Pure Data](https://puredata.info) by Miller Puckette and others
 - [libpd](https://github.com/libpd/libpd) by the Peter Brinkmann, Dan Wilcox and others
 - [Juce](https://github.com/WeAreROLI/JUCE) by ROLI Ltd.